Dental care during the Covid 19 pandemic

 If you are a member of Denplan, these additional or longer visits will be automatically provided to make up the lost time.

 Our regulators and professional bodies have provided regular updates regarding how we can return to providing dental care is a safe way.

 Dentistry will look very different for some time, however we will still be able to provide preventive care and usual treatment options.

 Infection control and patient safety has always been a top priority.
 The coronavirus has not gone away and so additional measures have been put into place for the protection of our patients and staff.
 This includes wearing additional personal protective equipment (PPE) for everyone’s safety.
-In anticipation of re-opening we have been working hard over the past 10 weeks to obtain PPE from a variety of sources.
+Please be reassured that we have adequate supplies of PPE to continue to provide the service.

 Extra cleaning of the treatment rooms will be also carried out between patients.
 The social distancing that has become a routine part of our lives over the past few weeks will be necessary to reduce the risk of spreading the virus.

 Increased opening hours and re-scheduling some routine appointments

 We are increasing our opening hours by 50%, however implementing the extra safety measures will initially reduce the the number of patients we can see on a daily basis.